• Skip to primary navigation

 front view of homemade resurrection roll cut in half so you can see the hollow inside.

 Easter is my favorite holiday.
 I love everything about it.
-Getting dressed up, going to church, and celebrating the most significant event in human history, the death and resurrection of Jesus!
+Getting dressed up, going to church, and celebrating the death and resurrection of Jesus!

-In this post I'm going to walk you through the process of how we make these Homemade Resurrection Rolls with our kids, and the way we use each step as a teaching moment about the true meaning of Easter!
+In this post I’m going to walk you through the process of how to make resurrection rolls with our kids, and the way we use each step as a teaching moment about the true meaning of Easter!

 front view of homemade resurrection roll cut in half so you can see the hollow inside.